752963e64/AwfuLite/README.md

 - <s>linux clipboards needs to be added with either X lib or XCB to the api</s>

-Done through **[a customized SDL2](https://github.com/HackIT/mySDL2)** In WIP state... still need to resolv some coords and write the perfect formula...
+Done through **[a customized SDL2](https://github.com/HackIT/mySDL2)**

+lua part in WIP state... still need to resolv some coords and write the perfect formula...

 - rounded rectangle in my guess still need some modification into the api...